 Some multilingual churches provide separate language services to give a more convenient experience.
-However, this approach misses out on the opportunity to create a powerful, Biblical, foretaste of God’s Kingdom where people from every language worship Jesus together.
+But this approach misses out on the opportunity to create a powerful, Biblical, foretaste of God’s Kingdom where people from every language worship Jesus together.

 So here is a thought experiment you can apply to your church.
-Imagine Jesus showed up next Sunday at your church, a foreigner wearing odd clothes, smelling funny and speaking a language you cannot understand.
+Imagine Jesus showed up next Sunday at your church.
+A foreigner wearing odd clothes, smelling funny and speaking a language you cannot understand.
 What would happen to him?
 What kind of experience would you want to give him?

 Or to flip it around, what if you were the outsider–what kind of experience would Jesus give you?
 How would he welcome you?